microsoft/codetour/README.md

 ### CodeTour-Flavored Markdown

-When you describe a step, you're able to use the full-breadth of markdown capabilties in order to write rich/compelling content (e.g. images, links, headings, code fences).
+When you describe a step, you're able to use the full-breadth of markdown capabilities in order to write rich/compelling content (e.g. images, links, headings, code fences).
 However, CodeTour also provides some additional syntactic features that allow you to include additional interactivity to your tours:

 #### Step References